 - Remove them from the pan, let them cool, and enjoy!

-- Depending on the apples you use, you may or may not want your apples to be a little sweeter.
-A drizzle of honey or maple syrup added to the pan leather cooking will do the trick.
+- If you want your apples to be a little sweeter, a drizzle of honey or maple syrup added to the pan will do the trick.
 If you’re watching your sugar, add a drop or two of liquid Stevia, which is my personal preference.

 - If you have apples that need to be used up, this is a great way to do it.
 It’s quick and easy, and then you have 4 to 5 more days to enjoy them without anything going to waste.

-- The flavors in this recipe are simple, making them more versatile when used in other dishes.
-Having said that, a little pumpkin pie spice and vanilla would be delicious, especially if you plan on using the apples in desserts.
+- A little pumpkin pie spice and vanilla would be delicious, especially if you plan on using the apples in desserts.

 - Speaking of dessert, there’s nothing not to love about warm, comforting cooked apples and vanilla ice cream – it’s cool, creamy, and deliciously sweet.
 For some added texture, top with toasted nuts or granola.